-The Oneida Trust Enrollment Committee reviews Enrollment Applications quarterly.
+The Oneida Trust Enrollment Committee reviews Enrollment Applications semi-annually.
 Enrollment Applications Received:

-Descendant are individuals born from enrolled Oneida citizens but do not meet the eligibility requirements for enrollment with the Oneida Nation.
-To be recognized as a Descendant you must establish ancestry to an enrolled member listed on the 1935 base roll.
+Descendants are individuals born from enrolled Oneida members but who do not meet the eligibility requirements for enrollment with the Oneida Nation.
+To be recognized as a Descendant, documentation must prove that the individual lineally descends from an ancestor who is or was a member of the Oneida Nation.
 Descendant Certifications are used for assistance at the Oneida Health Center and/or other programs.

-DUAL ENROLLMENT IS HEREBY SPECIFICALLY PROHIBITED BY THE ONEIDA NATION.
+DUAL ENROLLMENT IS SPECIFICALLY PROHIBITED BY THE ONEIDA NATION.